Benhard Janse van Rensburg: 2023– : Bristol Bears

 Following the collapse of London Irish into administration, Janse van Rensburg was signed by English Premiership side Bristol Bears.
 In May 2024, following an impressive season he was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.

 On 8 December 2024, in the opening round of the 2024–25 Champions Cup against finalists from the previous year, Leinster, starting fly half AJ MacGinty sustained an injury early in the first half forcing Janse van Rensburg to move into the role.
 Despite scoring one of his two attempted conversions, Bristol went on to lose 35–12 at home.

+Extended contract on 24/11/25.